dgraph-io/dgraph/wiki/content/query-language/index.md

 Index Required: `fulltext`

-Apply full text search with stemming and stop words to find strings matching all or any of the given text.
+Apply full-text search with stemming and stop words to find strings matching all or any of the given text.

-The following steps are applied during index generation and to process full text search arguments:
+The following steps are applied during index generation and to process full-text search arguments:

 1. Tokenization (according to Unicode word boundaries).
 1. Conversion to lowercase.